fabiodbr/useful-scripts/README.md

-# useful-aws-scripts
+# useful-scripts
-A collection of useful aws scripts
+A collection of useful scripts